nsriram/lambda-the-cli-way/docs/01-aws-cli-installation.md

 ```

 The examples in this tutorial are run on the versions above _(latest while writing this tutorial)_.
-You can also verify the current (root) user your CLI is configured for using the command below.
+You can also verify the current (root) user configured for CLI, by using the command below.
 ```
 ➜  aws configure list
       Name                    Value             Type    Location